kjh311/caffeine_buddy/README.md

  - Can't figure out how to delete drinks only at a specific store without deleting all drinks with that name.

  - Would like to display all nearby stores within a certain distance on the store index page.

+ - Would like to make it so when you sign up it logs you in instead of making you log in again.